Rifle/Pistol, Shotgun, & Archery A, C, D

 - Eye and hearing protection are strongly recommended.

 - Limit of two shooters per shooting bench.

-- All targets must be placed at base of bullet stop.
+- All targets must be placed on provided target stands.
 Do not climb bullet stop to place targets.

 - Use of tracer ammo or exploding targets is prohibited.